wix/Detox/docs/Guide.Jest.md

 npm install --save-dev jest jest-circus
 ```

-If you had one of them installed before in your project,
+If you previously had `jest` installed in your project,
 make sure that `jest` and `jest-circus` versions match (e.g. both are `26.0.1`).

 ### 2. Set up test-code scaffolds